-A fascination with wildlife acquired while growing up in South Africa led me to study science for my undergraduate degree at the Australian National University (1992), where I completed an Honours project investigating the function of duetting in Australian magpie-larks (friends studying economics and physics were bemused that someone could enjoy their university study so much).
-After a few years in the ‘real world’, I returned to research to further pursue my fascination with magpie-lark duets, completing a PhD at the Australian National University (2001), supervised by Prof Robert Magrath.
-I then moved to the Cornell Lab of Ornithology in the USA for a postdoctoral position, and developed my skills in bioacoustic research by working on the communication system of banded wrens in Costa Rica with Prof Sandra Vehrencamp (2002-2005).
-An offer of a post-doc with Dr Anne Peters at the Max Planck Institute for Ornithology (2006-2010) led me to abandon my migratory lifestyle, and return to duetting and a few new and fascinating topics particularly relevant to purple-crowned fairy-wrens, like the timing of breeding in tropical birds, and dispersal patterns in patchy habitat.
-My time in this remote and idyllic Kimberley region of northwestern Australia unfortunately came to an end, but I was lucky enough to find a similarly interesting fairy-wren to study on the opposite end of the continent.
-I currently work with A/Prof Raoul Mulder at the University of Melbourne studying individual differences in the behaviour of superb fairy-wrens, in collaboration with Prof Niels Dingemanse and Prof Bart Kempenaers, as well as song complexity and plumage colour in Australian fairy-wrens, with a focus on females, in collaboration with Dr Naomi Langmore, Dr Kaspar Delhey, and Dr Kristal Cain and PhD student Ana Leitao.
+A fascination with wildlife acquired while growing up in South Africa led me to study science at the Australian National University (1992) where I completed an Honours project investigating the function of duetting in Australian magpie-larks (friends studying economics and physics were bemused that someone could enjoy their studies so much).
+After some exploring, I returned to research to pursue my fascination with magpie-lark duets further, completing a PhD at the Australian National University (2001), supervised by Prof Robert Magrath.
+I then moved to the Cornell Lab of Ornithology in the USA for a postdoctoral position, and developed my skills in bioacoustic research with work in Costa Rica on the communication system of banded wrens with Prof Sandra Vehrencamp (2002-2005).
+I abandoned my migratory lifestyle for a Max Planck Institute for Ornithology post-doc (2006-2010) with Dr Anne Peters , based at the Australian Wildlife Conservancy’s Mornington Wildlife Sanctuary researching purple-crowned fairy-wrens, the timing of breeding in the tropics, and dispersal patterns of riparian specialists occupying patchy habitat.
+I then worked on a number of other fairy-wren species with A/Prof Raoul Mulder at the University of Melbourne, including research on individual differences in the behaviour of superb fairy-wrens in collaboration with Prof Niels Dingemanse and Prof Bart Kempenaers, as well as song complexity and plumage colour in Australian fairy-wrens, with a focus on females, in collaboration with Dr Naomi Langmore, Dr Kaspar Delhey, and Dr Kristal Cain and PhD student Ana Leitao.
 I also used bioacoustic approaches to assess the effects of artificial light at night on animal behaviour and fitness, in collaboration with Dr Theresa Jones and PhD student Ashton Dickerson.

-2011 – Research Fellow, Department of Zoology, University of Melbourne
+2011 – 2017 Research Fellow, School of BioSciences, University of Melbourne

 2006 – 2010 Postdoctoral Fellow, Max Planck Institute for Ornithology, Germany